 - 1 Tbsp baking powder

-- 1/4 tsp nutmeg fresh grated if possible
+- 1/4 tsp ground nutmeg fresh grated if possible

 - Cinnamon Cream Cheese Sauce: